Blue Apron Review 2024

 Compared to other meal kit delivery companies, Blue Apron has a relatively low number of meals to choose from each week, from 4-16 (depending on the plan), while Plated, for example, offers up to 30 meals each week.
 You can order two to four recipes per week for two to four people.
 There are four subscription plans to choose from: their ‘signature’ plan, a vegetarian meal plan, a ‘wellness’ plan, and their ‘signature for four’ plan.

 Blue Apron meals take from 20 to 55 minutes to cook, which means that you need some experience in cooking for the more difficult meals.
 They do have meals in their plans that are “ready to cook” so you can just assemble the ingredients in a minute or two, then put your dinner in the oven and wait for it to cook.
-Blue Apron costs range from $7.99 to $11.99 per meal, which is comparable to other meal kits.
+Blue Apron costs range from $7.99 to $13.49 per meal, which is comparable to other meal kits.

 Let’s look at the Blue Apron reviews that US customers leave to see what we’re missing out — or not.
-There are 5,647 reviews on Trustpilot and the company gets 4.1 out of 5 stars, which is decent.
+As of 2024 There are over 6,200 reviews on Trustpilot and the company gets 4.1 out of 5 stars, which is decent.
 However, it only gets 3.5 stars on Google.
 Overall, the customers said that Blue Apron meals are healthy, but they don’t compare to the restaurant-quality meals, like HelloFresh meals, for example.
 Most seem to agree that ingredients are fresh, with the odd rotten veg here and there.
 Customers who are environmentally conscientious worry about the packaging because the meal kits come in a lot of plastic; even though it’s meant to be recyclable some customers aren’t able to recycle it because it’s not labelled with what type of plastic it is.

 Price per serving

-$7.99 – $11.99
+$7.99 – $13.49

 Weekly Total